zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/oql/oql-clauses.md

 FROM Sales.Customer
 ```

-In the case when the association [multiplicity type](/refguide/association-properties/#multiplicity) is one-to-many or many-to-many, every attribute over association will result in multiple results per object.
+In the case when the association [multiplicity type](/refguide/association-properties/#multiplicity) is one-to-many or many-to-many, every attribute over association may result in multiple results per object.
 If there are multiple attributes over association in the `FROM` clause, the result will be a cartesian product of associated objects meaning that there will be a row for every combination of associated objects.
 If you want to avoid that effect, consider rewriting the query using [`JOIN`](/refguide/oql-clauses/#join).

 For example, when a `Sales.Customer` with `LastName` "Doe" has two associated objects in `Sales.Request` with `Number` 1 and 2, the following query will return 4 rows: